RexManglicmot/Caesarian-Births-ML-Classification/Predicting-Caesarian-Births.md

 Things still need to do/Questions:

--   Figure out **BUG** in Logistic Regression Code and afterwards do analysis of the model.
+-   Figure out **BUG** in Bindary Logistic Regression Code and afterwards do analysis of the model.
 -   Ask for feedback on model and incorporate feedback.
 -   Fill in missing sections to round out project.
 -   Put in more theory on Random Forests and Logistic Regression +